 How to Perform Eid-ul-Azha Prayers

-The Eid-ul-Azha prayer has two raka’at performed in the normal way, with the only addition of six Takbirs, three of them in the beginning of the first raka’ah, and three of them just before ruku’ in the second raka’ah.
+The Eid-ul-Azha prayer has two raka’at performed in the normal way, with the only addition of six Takbirs, three of them at the beginning of the first raka’ah, and three of them just before ruku’ at the second raka’ah.
 The detailed way of performing the Eid prayer is as follows:

 The Imam will begin the prayer without Adhan or iqamah.
 He will begin the prayer by reciting Takbir of Tahrimah (Allahu Akbar).
 You should raise your hands up to the ears, and after reciting the Takbir, you should set your hands on your navel.
 The Imam will give a little pause during which you should recite Thana’ (Subhanakallahumma. :.).

 After the completion of Thana’, the Imam will recite Takbir (Allahu Akbar) three times.
 At the first two calls of Takbir you should raise your hands up to the ears, and after reciting Takbir (Allahu Akbar) in a low voice, should bring your hands down and leave them earthwards.
 But, after the third Takbir, you should set them on your navel as you do in the normal prayers on biseworld.com.

 After these three Takbirs, the Imam will recite the Holy Qur’an, to which you should listen calmly and quietly.
 The rest of the raka’ah will be performed in the normal way.

 After rising for the second raka’ah, the Imam will begin the recitations from the Holy Qur’an during which you should remain calm and quiet.
 When the Imam finishes his recitation, he will recite three Takbirs once again, but this time it will be just before bowing down for ruku’.